Key garden tips for summer 2026

 2. Create somewhere to sit in the sunshine and chill

-Identify a sunny sheltered corner of your garden and set about making it a comfortable and welcoming place to sit and relax.
+Identify a sunny, sheltered corner of your garden and set about making it a comfortable and welcoming place to sit and relax.
 Start by tidying the area and getting rid of all the junk, or weeding and digging over the garden.

 Furnish your 'outdoor living room' with a garden sofa or day bed, cushions, a rug, a pair of lounge chairs and some string lights.
-Kit out your space for when the temperature drops too by investing in outdoor blankets, fire pit or patio heater.
+Kit out your space for when the temperature drops too by investing in outdoor blankets, a fire pit or a patio heater.

 3. Plant a container with summer bedding plants

 One of the easiest things to do to add instant colour to a drab backyard.
-Summer bedding plants (geraniums, petunias and cosmos, to name a few) are not hugely expensive and you can pick up an inexpensive plastic container for just a couple of pounds.
+Summer bedding plants (geraniums, petunias and cosmos, to name a few) are not hugely expensive, and you can pick up an inexpensive plastic container for just a couple of pounds.
 Use container and basket compost, which also contains some fertiliser and water retention gel – it saves you from giving additional feed and means the plants will also survive dry periods for longer.

 4. Plant up a herb container

 There’s no doubt that a handful of fresh herbs can liven up a simple dish.
-Plant several species in the same container, avoiding common mint and horseradish which will soon swamp everything else.
+Plant several species in the same container, avoiding common mint and horseradish, which will soon swamp everything else.
 If you like Mediterranean food, try thyme, oregano, sage, rosemary and basil.

 Leigh skomal c U Jc1mb3 K Vg unsplash